saltyrtc/saltyrtc-client-java/docs/docs/usage.md

 builder.connectTo(host, port, sslContext);
 ```

+For testing, you can use [our test server](https://saltyrtc.org/pages/getting-started.html).

 ### Key store

 The client needs to have its own public/private keypair.
 Create a new keypair